AdobeDocs/experience-platform.en/help/edge/fundamentals/installing-the-sdk.md

 For documentation on the Adobe Experience Platform Web SDK Launch extension, see the [launch documentation](https://docs.adobe.com/content/help/en/launch/using/extensions-ref/adobe-extension/aep-extension/overview.html)

-## Option 2: Installing the Prebuilt Standalone Version
+## Option 2: Installing the prebuilt standalone version

 The prebuilt version is available on a CDN.
 You can reference the library on the CDN directly on your page, or download and host it on your own infrastructure.
 It is available in minified and unminified formats.
 The unminified version is helpful for debugging purposes.